 The IRS uses these forms to help verify that you’re paying and reporting the right amount of income on your tax returns.
 You should retain copies of all your 1099 forms along with your tax returns.

 1099 forms may look like a W2, but they have their own tricks.
 For starters, you’ll likely have more than one since most freelancers don’t have a single client (otherwise you’d likely get a W2!).
 Also, not every client will send one, nor are they required to do so.
-The IRS’ explanation of the 1099-MISC can be found at this link, but we’re going to hit the high points in this article and cover some things freelancers need to be aware of.
+We’re going to hit the high points in this article and cover some things freelancers need to be aware of.